-'''

-<action android:name="android.intent.action.VIEW" /> <action android:name="android.intent.action.EDIT" />
+''' <action android:name="android.intent.action.VIEW" /> <action android:name="android.intent.action.EDIT" /> <action android:name="android.intent.action.PICK" /> <category android:name="android.intent.category.DEFAULT" /> <data android:mimeType="vnd.android.cursor.dir/vnd.google.note" /> </intent-filter> '''

-'''

-<action android:name="android.intent.action.PICK" />

-<data android:mimeType="vnd.android.cursor.dir/vnd.google.note" />

 This declares the things that the activity can do on a directory of notes.
-The type being supported is given with the <type> tag, where vnd.android.cursor.dir/vnd.google.note is a URI from which a Cursor of zero or more items (vnd.android.cursor.dir) can be retrieved which holds our note pad data (vnd.google.note).
+The type being supported is with the given <type> tag, where vnd.android.cursor.dir/vnd.google.note is a URI from which a Cursor of zero or more items (vnd.android.cursor.dir) can be retrieved which holds our note pad data (vnd.google.note).
 The activity allows the user to view or edit the directory of data (via the VIEW and EDIT actions), or to pick a particular note and return it to the caller (via the PICK action).
 Note also the DEFAULT category supplied here: this is required for the startActivity method to resolve your activity when its component name is not explicitly specified.

-<action android:name="android.intent.action.GET_CONTENT" />

-<data android:mimeType="vnd.android.cursor.item/vnd.google.note" />
+<action android:name="android.intent.action.GET_CONTENT" /> <category android:name="android.intent.category.DEFAULT" /> <data android:mimeType="vnd.android.cursor.item/vnd.google.note" /> </intent-filter>

-This filter describes the ability to return to the caller a note selected by the user without it The needing to know where came from. data type vnd.android.cursor.item/vnd.google.note is a URI from which a Cursor of exactly one (vnd.android.cursor.item) item can be retrieved which contains our note pad data (vnd.google.note).
-The GET CONTENT action is similar to the PICK action, where the activity will return to its caller a piece of data selected by the user.
+This filter describes the ability to return to the caller a note selected by the user without needing to know where it came from.
+The data type vnd.android.cursor.item/vnd.google.note is a URI from which a Cursor of exactly one (vnd.android.cursor.item) item can be retrieved which contains our note pad data (vnd.google.note).
+The GET_CONTENT action is similar to the PICK action, where the activity will return to its caller a piece of data selected by the user.
 Here, however, the caller specifies the type of data they desire instead of the type of data the user will be picking from.